DELETE

 DbVisualizer allows you to visually explore your tables and data, making it easier to monitor your database and address issues as they arise.
 This visual insight helps ensure that changes are made thoughtfully and with full awareness of their consequences.

-Also, DbVisualizer enables you to delete a column visually, without needing to manually execute a query.
+Also, DbVisualizer lets you delete a column visually, without needing to manually execute a query.
 Let’s see how!

 Step #1: Reach and Explore Your Table